News

 May 23, 2023

-To understand why there was low vaccine uptake and the effect of COVID-19 vaccines, NPHCDA partnered with Center for Disease Control Nigeria (CDC Nigeria).
+To understand why there was low vaccine uptake, NPHCDA partnered with Center for Disease Control Nigeria (CDC Nigeria).
 This institution conducted national studies between July and August 2021.
 The findings revealed a lack of confidence in vaccines and issues around access to vaccination services as major reasons.

-Aware of GRID3’s previous support of mass COVID-19 vaccination campaign, NPHCDA began discussions with GRID3 again between November and December 2021 to determine additional ways of using geospatial data to support the country’s planning of campaigns in states with low vaccine uptake.
+Aware of GRID3’s previous support of mass COVID-19 vaccination campaign, NPHCDA began discussions with GRID3 again between November and December 2021 to determine additional ways of using geospatial data to support health workers in identifying locations where mobile vaccination stations could reach large numbers of people that might otherwise be missed.

 In response, GRID3 made an openly available ‘Optimisation for COVID-19 Mass Vaccination Campaign Sites in Nigeria’ dashboard that enables users to easily visualise GRID3 data (such as population estimates, settlements, and existing health centre locations).
 It also visualises the placement of potential new vaccination sites (using a site placement optimisation algorithm by GRID3 partner Flowminder).

-The ‘Optimisation for COVID-19 Mass Vaccination Campaign Sites in Nigeria’ dashboard displays GRID3 data on settlements extents (in orange), boundaries, settlement locations (in red), and population (these appear as counts/numbers within the settlement extents labeled in orange).
+The ‘Optimisation for COVID-19 Mass Vaccination Campaign Sites in Nigeria’ dashboard displays GRID3 data on settlements (outlined in orange), boundaries, settlement locations (in red), and population (counts/numbers within the settlement extents).
 The dashboard also visualises potential locations for new vaccination sites (buffers in blue).
 To learn how to use the dashboard to support COVID-19 vaccination efforts, please read this guidance note

 Integrating GRID3 data into vaccination plans